oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 ### 9.6.1 C.6.1 PUBLISH Header <a id='c.6.1-publish-header'></a>

 The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
-Refer to [[2.1 Structure of an MQTT-SN Control Packet]](#structure-of-an-mqtt-sn-control-packet) for a detailed description.
+Refer to [2.1 Structure of an MQTT-SN Control Packet](#structure-of-an-mqtt-sn-control-packet) for a detailed description.

 ### 9.6.2 C.6.2 PUBLISH Flags <a id='c.6.2-publish-flags'></a>